CAHLR/pyBKT/README.md

-**NOTE: For the codebase that will be used in our upcoming Learning Analytics and Knowledge Pre-Conference Workshop, please see this repo: https://github.com/CAHLR/pyBKT-examples**

 # pyBKT

 Python implementation of the Bayesian Knowledge Tracing algorithm and variants, estimating student cognitive mastery from problem solving sequences.